GoogleCloudPlatform/batch-samples/api-samples/image-streaming/README.md

 ## Limitations
 * The feature is only available in v1alpha.
-* Users must not specify image streaming and docker containers in the same task group.
+* Users must not specify image streaming and docker containers in the same job.
 * When users enable image streaming, only **imageUri, commands, entrypoint and volumes** are supported in the Container proto.
 All other fields are ignored.
 * The AR repository must be in the same region as Cloud Batch VMs,